-With the search for a midwife in Berlin becoming more and more challenging, Doulas are becoming a good alternative for pregnant women in the city who are looking for that extra support in English (or whatever their mother tongue language may be).
+With the search for a midwife in Berlin becoming more and more challenging, Doulas are becoming more popular for pregnant women in the city who are looking for that extra support in English (or whatever their mother tongue language may be).
 The provide pre-natal service, continuous support during labour/birth and post-natal support as well as breastfeeding guidance.
 In this post I aim to answer any questions you have about doulas in general, and in Berlin.

 My aim for the 'Pregnant in Berlin' section of this site is to try and make some aspects of being pregnant and having a baby in Germany a little less overwhelming.
 With this in mind, I thought I'd write an overall information post full of tips on how it works having a baby in Germany and more specifically, Berlin.